 Music in Anglo Saxon England was a fairly significant part of social life.
 Two distinct types of music existed in Anglo-Saxon society, namely music associated with religious services, and secular music played on other occasions.

-This was also the type of music to which most of the commoners had access to and would occasionally enjoy carol dancing in churchyards.
+This was also the type of music to which most of the commoners had access and would occasionally enjoy carol dancing in churchyards.
 The secular type of music was most typically played at the frequent feasts which were thrown by the Anglo-Saxon nobility.

 During the Anglo-Saxon rule in Britain which lasted from the 5th century until the 11th century, a wide range of instruments were used in England.

-According to extant sources, a quadrangular instrument with multiple strings called crot or cytere by the Anglo-Saxons was popular in England.
+According to extant sources, a quadrangular instrument with multiple strings was played by the Anglo-Saxons and was popular in England.
 Towards the 9th and 10th centuries, this instrument was replaced by a harp.

 Music was a regular part of Anglo-Saxon feasts where soft music was played during dining to aid in digestion while more jovial music was later played by the guests assembled.
-In fact, it was a common tradition among the Anglo-Saxons for all guests on a feast to come together and then play the harp one after the other.
+In fact, it was a common tradition among the Anglo-Saxons for all guests at a feast to come together and then play the harp one after the other.

 There is some evidence in historical sources that like the music traditions in many other parts of the medieval world, poets in Anglo-Saxon England frequently made use of an instrument to accompany their poetry recitals.

-Despite this, music remained strongly associated with Anglo-Saxon tradition of feasting as well which ensured that secular music would survive despite the Church’s disapproval.
+Despite this, music remained strongly associated with the Anglo-Saxon tradition of feasting as well which ensured that secular music would survive despite the Church’s disapproval.